Johnny Cash, badass country rock musician (later played by Joaquin Phoenix in 2005’s Walk the Line)

 Cash was legendary for being the “Man in Black” and he didn’t disappoint for the Folsom performance, showing up in a black leather coat, black three-piece suit, and white shirt.

-Cash’s black leather jacket was single-breasted, buttoning down the front with shirt-style collars and rounded front yokes.
+Cash’s black leather jacket was single-breasted, buttoning down the front with a shirt-style collar and rounded front yokes.
 The coat has plain cuffs and extends to his lower thighs.
 It is similar to the jacket worn by Brad Pitt in Killing Them Softly.

 The black suit jacket is also single-breasted, with slim lapels that roll down to a single-button closure.
 The jacket’s lining was burgundy silk.

 Underneath the jacket, Cash wears a double-breasted vest with six buttons – three to fasten.
 The suit is completed by a pair of high-rise black flat front trousers that fit snugly through the leg, breaking high with plain-hemmed bottoms over a pair of black leather loafers.
 The shoes are well-shined, of course, with raised heels and pointed toes.

 The only non-black item of his wardrobe that day (although I admittedly don’t know what color his underwear was…) was a white dress shirt with narrow collar and a plain front.

 For the film Walk the Line, released in 2005, Joaquin Phoenix wore a very similar black ranch suit as Cash.
 Phoenix’s jacket was single-breasted with slim peak lapels and slightly padded shoulders with roped sleeveheads.
 The most distinctive detail of the suit is its Western-style pointed front yokes on each chest and a rear yoke across the back, in addition to the stitched edges.
 The jacket also had double rear vents, flapped slanted hip pockets, and two satin-covered buttons on the front.
 Due to the angles, I can’t tell if it was a three-piece suit like Cash’s, but it appears not to be.

 The white shirt is also similar, with slim collar and button-fastened squared cuffs, albeit a front placket rather than a plain front.
 Unlike earlier in the film, he wears no jewelry, with his wedding ring abandoned and his watch gone (a smart move for performing in a prison).
 Underneath, he wears a white crew-neck undershirt.